DavideCapurr/ReportBot-glory-to-Ukraine/README.md

 # ReportBot-glory-to-Ukraine
 This bot is created for make mass report of some russian channel, to help Ukraine.
 I have read the list, of the Youtube Channel to report, created by the ukraine IT army that said: "Report this channels".
 I have made a bot that reports automatically and also forever.

-What do you need for use this bot?

 ## Installation
 Download on your computer the file: "russiaDestroyer.py"